Free Shipping On Orders Over $49.00

 Yes, you can take CBN and THC together.
 Doing so is not only safe, but also very beneficial.

-Combining CBN and THC renders more benefits and fewer side effects than taking either cannabinoid by itself.
-CBN may introduce a more sedative edge to the THC high while reducing its potential inebriating or anxiety-inducing side effects, while THC may increase CBN’s physically relaxing properties.
+Combining CBN and THC renders more benefits and fewer side effects than either cannabinoid in isolation.
+CBN is calming, and when combined with THC, it may amplify the relaxation you feel while reducing the potent inebriating or anxiety-inducing effects.
+Likewise, THC may enhance CBN’s physically relaxing properties.

 Some commonly reported benefits of the CBN-THC combination include better sleep, mental relaxation, physical relaxation, and less THC-induced anxiety.